Italian campaign of 1796–1797: Rivoli and fall of Mantua

 Alvinczy had not exploited the victory he had achieved over Joubert, and divided his army into six columns under the command of generals Quosdanovich, Lusignan, Lipthay, Köblös, Ocskay and Vukassovich.
 For the 14th, he prepared an intricate battle plan where Lipthay, Köblös, and Ocksay would assault the French from the north, with Lusignan and Wukassovitch outflanking the French from both sides, and Quosdanovich storming up the Osteria gorge.
 The complexity of this plan, however, would be difficult to coordinate.
 Napoleon meanwhile joined Joubert on the night of the 13th, with the forces he ordered to march to Rivoli not expected until the following day.
 All available men were sent to garrison the terrain in front of the central Austrian positions and the village of San Marco, which was a key position for holding the Osteria gorge.

 At dawn on the 14th, Joubert attacked the Austrian columns before them, only to be repelled by Köblös and flanked by Liptay.
 Masséna's reinforcements plugged this gap, although to the south of the French position Lusignan completed his wide outflanking march, which cut Bonaparte's line of retreat.
 Napoleon diverted forces to Lusignan, but the French position further worsened as the Austrians had seized formidable positions dominating the Osteria gorge while the French were focused on the battle in the north.
 By eleven in the morning, the Austrians had fought the French out of Osteria and appeared poised to break through Joubert.
-At this moment, Napoleon suddenly swung Joubert's brigades from fighting Köblös and Liptay in the north to the east, and blasted the Austrian attack from Osteria with an artillery battery at point-black range.
+At this moment, Napoleon suddenly swung Joubert's brigades from fighting Köblös and Liptay in the north to the east, and blasted the Austrian attack from Osteria with an artillery battery at point-blank range.
 The French cannonade, ripping through the packed Austrian forces, landed a lucky shot that erupted two Austrian ammunition wagons, and a French charge through the ensuing chaos beat back the Austrians in the east for good.
 In the north, Köblös and Liptay were still at large, so Napoleon swung the forces which had just won Osteria back into battle, and in this manner the French too repelled the attack from the north.
 Lusignan, caught between the victorious French forces to his north and fresh French reinforcements approaching from his south, also retreated.